TDA283-compiler-construction/project/project/code_generation.md

 A simpler alternative to the above steps is to let `clang` run the various LLVM tools, with `clang prog.ll runtime.bc`

-Also note that the [testing framework](/tester) will call LLVM link in the runtime library itself.
-For the purposes of assignment submission, your compiler need only produce an LLVM file.
+Also note that the [testing framework](/tester) will call LLVM itself, and will link in the runtime library as well.
+For the purposes of assignment submission, your compiler need only produce an LLVM file (the equivalent of `prog.ll` above).

 Optimizations
 -------------